virajkakani/PythagLangPKGManagerDatabase/README.md

 # PPI database

 This is a database for the libraries of the Pythag Language that have registered or been added to the Pythag Package Interface (ppi)
-This database is alphabetically ordered.
+This database is alphabetically ordered based on the name of the .

 No versions will be deleted from here unless they have malware